mttdffy/action_permission/README.md

 __The gem as it stands is not operational.__

 Things needed to be done:
-- setup generators (started but not tested)
-    - this includes an initialization to generate `app/permissions` and `app/permissions/application_permission.rb`
 - generator to hook into existing scaffold generator to create a permission file when a controller is created.
 - setup testing environment and write tests
-- make sure it works in gem form

 ----

 # ActionPermission